10 Surprising Things You Can Compost (and 10 You Shouldn’t)

 • Hay

 It does not end after creating a compost pile at your home, it must be maintained.
 For microorganisms to efficiently decompose organic materials into high-quality compost, enough moisture, oxygen flow, particle size, and temperature must be maintained.
-Properly balanced compost should have a 30:1 carbon-to-nitrogen ratio and piles can reach temperatures of 135°F to 160°F for effective decomposition.
-To maintain a healthy compost pile, focus on four key factors:
+Properly balanced compost should have a 30:1 carbon-to-nitrogen ratio, and piles can reach temperatures of 135°F to 160°F for effective decomposition.
+To maintain a healthy compost pile, EPA suggested the following:

-Follow these steps, and soon you’ll have rich, nutrient-filled soil for thriving plants!
+Follow these, and soon you’ll have rich, nutrient-filled soil for thriving plants!

 Proper composting greatly benefits our environment, as mentioned above.
 Small actions we take can significantly impact our planet by adopting environmentally friendly habits.
 You can begin your composting journey today.